Yusuf Malek

 During the early 1930s, when Iraq was granted independence by the British, Malek worked to petition the British government for a firmer response to Iraqi atrocities such as the Simele massacre of 1933.
-After Malek was forcefully expelled from his office after independence, he went into exile in Cyprus.
-Malek later published a book, The British Betrayal of the Assyrians, in which he criticized the British government for their "betrayal" of the Assyrians and abandoning them to the massacres of the Iraqis.
+After he was forcefully expelled from his office after independence, he went into exile in Cyprus.
+He later published a book, The British Betrayal of the Assyrians, in which he criticized the British government for their betrayal of the Assyrians and abandoning them to the massacres of the Iraqis.
 Malek died in 1959, his vision of an independent Assyria unfulfilled.

 Early life and career

 Malek as a youth

-Yusuf Malek was born in Baghdad on March 28, 1899 to Assyrians from Tel Keif in the district of Nineveh, the ancient Assyrian capital.
+Yusuf Malek was born in Baghdad on March 28, 1899, to Assyrians from Tel Keif in the district of Nineveh, the ancient Assyrian capital.
 He eventually gained the nickname of "Tel Kef's son" among his fellow Assyrians.
 There, he attended the Latin college.
 He had also attended the American college in Basra before World War I broke out.
-During the British occupation of Basra in 1914, Yusuf was working as an interpreter for them.
-This military service ended on November 25, 1915 when British troops, Yusuf among them, attempted to capture Ctesiphon, a city 26 miles southeast of Baghdad.
+During the British occupation of Basra in 1914, he was working as an interpreter for them.
+This military service ended on November 25, 1915, when British troops, Malek among them, attempted to capture Ctesiphon, a city 26 miles southeast of Baghdad.
 This was the first attempt to capture Baghdad from the Ottoman Empire and it had failed.
 After the Ottomans had routed the British, they besieged them for five months at Kut el-Amara, ending in a British surrender along with 10,000 casualties.
-The survivors, including Yusuf, were sent on a death march to Turkey to work in railroad chain gangs.
-Remarkably, Yusuf was able to escape Turkey two months later and was re-employed by the British in 1917.
+The survivors, including Malek, were sent on a death march to Turkey to work in railroad chain gangs.
+Remarkably, he was able to escape Turkey two months later and was re-employed by the British in 1917.

 Political beginnings

-After the war ended, Yusuf was appointed as an assistant to the governor of Samara.
-But since Yusuf's belief that a future Assyria depended on the sale of oil to Western nations from Bet-Nahrein (which coincided with French and British political developments in that region), he was able to get promotion to Secretary Inspector for the State of Nineveh.
-Because this sale would also benefit the newly established Turkey, a perpetrator of the Assyrian genocide during the First World War, Yusuf worked with other Assyrian leaders to establish an autonomous and sovereign Assyrian nation.
+After the war ended, Malek was appointed as an assistant to the governor of Samara.
+However, due to his belief that a future Assyria depended on the sale of oil to Western nations from Bet-Nahrein (which coincided with French and British political developments in that region), he was able to get a promotion to Secretary Inspector for the State of Nineveh.
+Because this sale would also benefit the newly established Turkey, a perpetrator of the Assyrian genocide during the First World War, Malek worked with other Assyrian leaders to establish an autonomous and sovereign Assyrian nation.
 Equally pressing was the formation of the new country, Iraq, in 1921 that could mean the end of any hope to establish an Assyrian country.
-Placed as the ruler of Iraq by the British was Faisal Al Husain, whom Yusuf would come to hate in later years.
+Placed as the ruler of Iraq by the British was Faisal Al Husain, whom Malek would come to hate in later years.